curiousways/nextjs-starter/README.md

 #### Page Analytics

 We added functionalities for both google and fathom analytics in this project, so you can choose one that's suitable for your project.
-NB: Create a a `.env.local` file in your root and add your google or fathom analytics id as an environmental variable.
-Use `NEXT_PUBLIC_GOOGLE_ANALYTICS_ID` for google analytics id and `NEXT_PUBLIC_FATHOM_ANALYTICS_ID` as env variable for fathom analytics.
+NB: Add your google or fathom analytics ids to the `next.config.js` file as environmental variables.
+Use identifiers/keys `GOOGLE_ANALYTICS_ID` for google analytics id and `FATHOM_ANALYTICS_ID` as env variable for fathom analytics.

 #### SEO